Presumption of Constitutionality

 Decide on Other Grounds

-If the question involves the validity of a statute or a section, it should be postponed until consideration has been given to any other question of law, the resolution of which could determine the issues between the parties.
+If the question involves the validity of a statute or section, it should be postponed until consideration has been given to any other question of law, the resolution of which could determine the issues between the parties.
 There have been numerous such instances, where courts have employed this principle.
-If a decision on such question does determine such issues, then in principle, it is not necessary for the court to address the constitutional issues.
+If a decision on such question does determine the issues, then in principle, it is not necessary for the court to address the constitutional issues.

-Where a challenge is made to the validity of secondary legislation, statutory instruments made under primary legislation/statutes, then the courts may find that the regulations are outside the powers of the act on the basis of the presumption of the Act’s constitutionality.
+Where a challenge is made to the validity of secondary legislation, i.e. statutory instruments made under primary legislation/statutes, then the courts may find that the regulations are outside the powers of the act on the basis of the presumption of the Act’s constitutionality.

 The double construction principle is another aspect of the presumption of constitutionality.
 Where two interpretations are possible, the interpretation of the statute that is consistent with the Constitution will be upheld.